lucienjll/data-science-2025/challenges/c11-psaap-assignment.md

     rsquare value, which means that the model is least accurate
 - What *Category* of variable is `avg_T`?
 Why is it such an effective predictor?
-  - avg-T is an output variable and is a good predictor because it is proportional to T_norm
+  - avg-T is an output variable.
+It is a good predictor because it T_norm is computed in terms of avg_T.
 - Would we have access to `avg_T` if we were trying to predict a *new* value of `T_norm`?
 Is `avg_T` a valid predictor?
   - no because the avg_T and T_norm are both output variables. avg_T